vahiru/AyuGramDesktop/docs/building-mac.md

 ## Build instructions for macOS

+### Note

+The build has only been tested with Xcode 26.1.
+Although it may work on lower Xcode versions, this is not guaranteed.

+Xcode 26 has deprecated AGL, so you need to remove "AGL" from CMake options [here](https://github.com/desktop-app/cmake_helpers/blob/c7e0493dea2b870fb1b8e26604201fdb9e8c1ee5/options_mac.cmake#L64).

 ### Prepare folder

 Choose a folder for the future build, for example **/Users/user/TBuild**.
 It will be named ***BuildPath*** in the rest of this document.
 All commands will be launched from Terminal.